MuNuChapterHKN/GitMasterclass/source/FAQ/Part4.md

 # FAQ 061->080 - General and Miscellaneous

 ### FAQ061
 What does IEEE stands for?
+IEEE stands for "Institute of Electrical and Electronics Engineers"

 ### FAQ062
 What is the third planet in the solar system?